caleblevy/funcstructs/README.md

-This repository is a collection of mathematical programs for exploring combinatorial problems and endofunction structures written primarily in python by Caleb Levy (caleb.levy@berkeley.edu).
+This is Funcstructs, a collection of mathematical programs implemented primarily in Python for exploring combinatorial problems involving endofunction structures.
+It was written by Caleb Levy (caleb.levy@berkeley.edu).

-The endofunction structures module is licensed under the MIT license:
+Funcstructs is licensed under the MIT license:

 Copyright (c) 2012-2015, Caleb Levy